Language reference

 ```

-org2 query-data reads these blocks, creates DuckDB views for csv, parquet, json, URL-backed sources, or named org2 table datasets, creates any declared SQL views, runs a selected SQL result block through the local DuckDB CLI, and materializes the returned rows as a named org table or JSON envelope.
+org2 query-data reads these blocks, creates DuckDB views for local files, URL-backed sources, named org2 tables, or configured remote analytics datasets, creates declared SQL views, runs a selected SQL result block through the local DuckDB CLI, and materializes the returned rows as a named org table or JSON envelope.
 Materialized org tables include a #+query-data: provenance line with the result id, row count, optional freshness token, selected SQL hash, full DuckDB script hash, and ran_at timestamp:

 Use --stdin when an editor, agent, or notebook-style client wants to run the current buffer without saving it first.
 Use --line N to select the SQL result block containing or after the cursor line.
-JSON output includes resultBlocks with each available SQL result id and source range so clients can populate result pickers or recover from duplicate-id diagnostics without reparsing the file.
-Use --inspect to return parsed datasets, SQL views, result block metadata, structural diagnostics, and selected-query provenance without running DuckDB; --include-script also returns the generated DuckDB SQL for the selected result.
-Relative file dataset paths are resolved from the current working directory for stdin input.
-SQL result ids must be unique within the note so materialized tables and provenance stay deterministic.
-Dataset ids and SQL view ids must also be distinct because they become DuckDB relation names during execution.
-Dataset blocks may include metadata-only credential: or auth: references such as env:SCARF_API_TOKEN, secret:analytics-token, or profile:product-analytics and config: or profile: references such as config:dashboard-local; these are exposed as JSON metadata for clients and agents, but are not inserted into the generated DuckDB SQL.
+JSON output includes resultBlocks with each available SQL result id and source range.
+Use --inspect to return parsed datasets, SQL views, result metadata, diagnostics, and selected-query provenance without running DuckDB; --include-script also returns generated DuckDB SQL.
+Relative file paths are resolved from the working directory for stdin input.
+SQL result ids must be unique, and dataset ids and SQL view ids must be distinct because they become DuckDB relation names.
+Local URL/table datasets may carry metadata-only credential/config references such as env:SCARF_API_TOKEN or profile:product-analytics; remote analytics datasets use their named profile operationally but never insert credentials into generated SQL.
 Inline bearer tokens, passwords, and other literal secrets are rejected.
-SQL result blocks can include artifact=PATH to record the intended materialized output in JSON provenance and the #+query-data: line; --out FILE stamps the actual written artifact path.
-Executed JSON provenance also includes ranAt, and materialized org tables stamp ran_at, so editor, agent, and dashboard clients can compare declared freshness with the actual query run time.
-Result blocks can also include freshness=24h, ttl=24h, or max-age=24h so clients can decide when materialized rows should be refreshed.
+SQL result blocks can include artifact=PATH and freshness=24h / ttl=24h / max-age=24h metadata.
+Executed results stamp ranAt so clients can evaluate freshness.

 Use sql view=NAME when a report needs a reusable local projection before the final result table: